HARLEY GREW UP IN HOLLYWOOD

 CAR INDUSTRY DISRUPTOR

-Car-architect-Earl was the first person to bridge the art world to mass production in the auto industry and this pioneering engineer of desire called it, “the Modern Art of Industry.”
+Earl was the first person to bridge the art world to mass production in the auto industry and this pioneering engineer of desire called it, “the Modern Art of Industry.”
 Through Harley's studio doors rolled the cars that would ignite a nation's love affair with the automobile, establishing Detroit as the auto design capital of the world, creating a huge contemporary art market, and enabling the auto industry to become mid-twentieth-century America’s economic backbone.
+During the mid-twentieth century, the innovative team of leaders at GM stood behind Pioneer-Earl and created the modern Car Design soul that ignited the meteoric rise of today's global automotive economy.

 From university students to Vietnam veterans to Fortune 500 executives and Nonprofits, the story behind this American auto heritage is as important as it is inspiring.